thelia-modules/Selection/Readme.md

 of the selection you wish to edit.
 - Delete a selection by clicking on the cog button then on the trash button in front of the selection you wish to delete.

-You may then display your selection on your website by calling the selection_list loop.
+You may then display your selection on your website by calling the selection_loop loop.

 ## Hook